unnoy/tokyo1920/README.md

 ## NOTE

-Tokyo has numerous outlying islands, but they don't show up.
+Tokyo has numerous outlying islands, but they don't show up on the canvas.

 ## GIS DATA